Our companies are backed by the Best Pick Guarantee. Call one today!

 Wood Stove Maintenance

 Schedule regular chimney cleanings to prevent creosote build-up.
-Have your wood burning stove cleaned twice yearly, especially right before you start using the stove again.
+Have your wood-burning stove cleaned twice yearly, especially right before you start using the stove again.

 Not all maintenance needs to be handled by a pro.
 On a regular basis, remove the ashes from your wood stove and dispose of them properly.
 Removing ashes from your stove can be messy, so read up on some ash removal tips.

-A one-inch layer of ash in the bottom of the stove actually helps you build a fire and keep it going, so you do not always have to remove ash every time you start a fire.
-Just don’t let the ashes build up to more than a couple inches.
-At the end of the cold season, remove all the ashes from your stove.
+You don’t always have to remove ash every time you start a fire.
+A one-inch layer of ash in the bottom of the stove actually helps you build a fire and keep it going.
+Just don’t let the ashes build up to more than a couple of inches.

 Alternatives to Wood Stoves

-Pellet stoves
+Pellet Stoves

-Pellet stoves produce less ash and creosote, and pellets are an easier fuel source to store than wood.
-A pellet stove does require electricity to power the hopper and the internal fan that distributes heat, so it needs to be installed near an outlet.
+A pellet stove uses electricity to power the hopper and the internal fan that distributes heat, so you’ll need an outlet nearby.
 Pellet stoves are more expensive than wood stoves, but they are the better option if you have allergies or live in an urban area.

-Fireplace inserts
+Fireplace Inserts

-A fireplace insert operates like a wood stove but is designed to be inserted into an existing fireplace.
+A fireplace insert operates like a wood stove but fits into an existing fireplace.
 Fireplace inserts can be very efficient if installed properly.
-Often, fireplace insert installations are accompanied by chimney and flue upgrades to ensure the system works efficiently.

 You can choose from different fireplace inserts depending on the fuel you want to use.
 Gas fireplace inserts are popular because they are easy to operate and don’t require storing piles or wood or bags of pellets.
 They can use either natural gas or propane.
-Wood-burning and wood pellet fireplace inserts are also available.

 The Bottom Line

-Once your wood stove is installed and your maintenance is scheduled, sit back, relax, and enjoy the toasty fire!
+Once your wood stove is installed, and your maintenance is scheduled, sit back, relax, and enjoy the toasty fire!